Superconvergent Non-Polynomial Approximations: Introduction

 The organization of this paper is as follows.
 In section \ref{sec: RBF}, we begin with a general overview of RBF interpolation.
-Once we have introduced the interpolation problem, we show, in section \ref{sec: Superconvergent schemes}, how the shape parameter in the RBF basis can be used to obtain a superconvergent approximation.
+Once we have introduced the interpolation problem, we demonstrate, in section \ref{sec: Superconvergent schemes}, how the shape parameter in the basis can be exploited to obtain superconvergent approximations.
 Then, in section \ref{sec: WENO schemes}, we briefly summarize the construction of FV WENO schemes for conservation laws, highlighting, in particular, subsection \ref{subsec: New smoothness indicators}, which defines the smoothness indicators employed by the proposed schemes.
-We then outline the steps used to build a hybrid RBF-WENO scheme in subsection \ref{subsec: Hybrid scheme}.
-Experimental results, collected on a suite of test problems consisting of hyperbolic and weakly hyperbolic systems of conservation laws, are provided in section \ref{sec: Numerical results}.
+We then outline the key steps used in the implementation of the algorithms in section \ref{sec:newscheme}, which also contains details concerning extensions for two-dimensional problems.
+Experimental results, collected on a suite of test problems consisting of one-dimensional hyperbolic and weakly hyperbolic systems of conservation laws, as well as a two-dimensional nonlinear scalar test problem, are presented in section \ref{sec: Numerical results}.
 Finally, in section \ref{sec: Conclusion}, we briefly summarize the ideas presented in this work.